FyreThread/vexLoops/README.md

 Contributions to this repository are welcome.
 If you have any improvements, bug fixes, or additional features to propose, feel free to submit a pull request.

 Acknowledgments:
-This project was inspiered by the loss of 9144E's PID Loop from VEX VRC Spin Up.
+This project was inspired by the loss of 9144E's PID Loop from VEX VRC Spin Up.